 We use a lot of words to describe features in Good Grants but we understand it can be confusing if you're unsure what they all mean.
 Below, please find a glossary of terms.

 Action flow is an automated process which allows individuals or organisations specified on an application form to be contacted to review an application.
 Action flow can be configured at Settings > General > Action flow.
-Please refer to the Action flow overview to learn more.
+Please refer to the Action flow configuration article to learn more.

 An applicant is a user who submits an application or nomination for reviewing.